Lucky-long666/wanlong.github.io/_pages/about.md

 ## 👏News and Updates
 1. **Dec 2023:** 🎉 Congrats!!!
-My paper " Fewer Steps, Better Performance: Efficient Cross-Modal Clip Trimming for Video Moment Retrieval Using Language " was accepted by AAAI Conference on Artificial Intelligence 2024.
+My paper "Fewer Steps, Better Performance: Efficient Cross-Modal Clip Trimming for Video Moment Retrieval Using Language" was accepted by AAAI Conference on Artificial Intelligence 2024.

 2. **Oct 2023:** 🎉 Congrats!!!
-My paper " Annotations Are Not All You Need: A Cross-modal Knowledge Transfer Network for Unsupervised Temporal Sentence Grounding" was accepted by Findings of Empirical Methods in Natural Language Processing 2023.
+My paper "Annotations Are Not All You Need: A Cross-modal Knowledge Transfer Network for Unsupervised Temporal Sentence Grounding" was accepted by Findings of Empirical Methods in Natural Language Processing 2023.

 3. **Jun 2023:** 🎉 I was graduated from Henan University!